 Everyone starting out in a career has to emphasize their strengths while downplaying their weaknesses.
 But as a professional freelance writer, for example, you must not represent yourself as something you aren’t; potential clients have the right to know your experience and qualifications, and you shouldn’t take any projects that you feel you won’t be able to complete in a professional manner.

-That doesn’t mean you can’t get those important first assignments or seek projects in niches that are new to you, just that you must not misrepresent what you can do.
+That doesn’t mean you can’t get those important first assignments or seek writing projects in niches that are new to you, just that you must not misrepresent what you can do.
 And if you know you can do a good job on a project, there is no need to point out that you haven’t done that specific type of project before.
 Just be honest with yourself and make sure you can produce high-quality results.

 When you’re just starting, you will likely get lower-paying projects that match what you’re currently able to produce.
 And that’s fine.
 Over time you’ll gain more expertise and command higher rates.

 How do you react to “fake it ’til you make it”?
 Tell us in the comments below.